Discover what coaching is and when you might benefit.

 If they offer you the opportunity for a chat, grab it!

-Use the time to find out how it would be to talk with them about your issue, ask any questions you have about their coaching and explore how they would specifically work with you to help you resolve your issue.
+Use the time to find out how it would be to talk with them about your issue, ask any questions you have about their coaching and, explore how they would specifically work with you to help you resolve your issue.

 There should be no pressure for you to sign up to coaching during the call.
-It is simply to explore if you both feel you can work together and discuss how that might be.
+It is simply to explore if you both feel you can work together and, discuss how that might be.

 Summary

+If you're feeling stuck, stressed or struggling with something, working with a coach could help.
 Nowhere else in our lives do we get to think through an issue with someone whose agenda is only what we want for ourselves and, whose role is to help you get it.

 Take care of you.